dangeorge6/Tempus_ML_Proposal/README.md

 ### Running the koalas demo

-I've included a mini demo script running pandas alongside koalas.
+I've included a mini demo script I put together running pandas alongside koalas.
 Koalas has the very same apis for importing and manipulating dataframes as pandas but instead sits atop Spark dataframes and can leverage the speed of distributed computing.
 The project runs on pySpark in a docker container.

 Ensure you have docker installed on your machine.

 ```
-docker build -t tempus/koalas_demo:1.0 .
+docker build -t tempus_proj/koalas_demo:1.0 .
-docker run -ti --name koalas_demo tempus/koalas_demo:1.0
+docker run -ti --name koalas_demo tempus_proj/koalas_demo:1.0
 ```

 ### Tempus App, Operational Data Stores

 Per my diagram, I imagine the Tempus app sits on RDS (postgres or mysql) downstream of the data lake.
 I took a little time at the beginning of this exercise to set down a normalized, relational schema for Tempus' physician-facing app to better understand the product.
 Having no access to the actual product, I gleaned most of this from screen captures in Tempus promotional videos.
 This is by no means complete, just a basic scaffold to help put my thoughts together for the challenge.

 ![Tempus App Schema](tempus_app_rdbms.jpg)